DNA Personality testKnow what your genetics can tell you about yourself with the DNA talent and personality test. More info

 And personality is defined as the individual difference that constitutes each person and distinguishes them from others.

-Talent and personality concepts are less tangible than those we analyse in the rest of our reports, which deal with eminently physical characteristics.
+Talent and personality concepts are less tangible than those we analyze in the rest of our reports, which deal with eminently physical characteristics.
 Possibly because of this, many people ask questions such as: are genetics and personality related?
 Is there a genetic basis for personality?
 Do tests for talent have scientific backing?

 Our experiences from our earliest childhood and the so-called environmental factors – which are all those agents in our environment with which we interact on a day-to-day basis on an intellectual, emotional or social level – have shaped our personality and continue to modify and qualify it until the moment of our death.